mournival/raytracerchallenge-py/developer_notes/chapter4.md

 Starting to consider how much time to put into step utility functions.
 Some tradeoffs are, lots of simple step vs. potential ambiguities over time.

-Some of the parsing, it does make since because the feature files use non-ascii symbols and rational numbers, e.g.:
+Some of the parsing, it does make sense because the feature files use non-ascii symbols and rational numbers, e.g.:

 ```gherkin